 This is a rather counterintuitive but a possible spin anti-correlated case.
 The counterintuitive nature is due to the background independent property of YinYang bipolar geometry.
-However, the entanglement (if possible) does not violate any equilibrium, symmetry and reversibility principles.
-In quantum lattice form it is equivalent to $(B_1)\Omega(-B_1)$ (see Figure 9).
+However, the entanglement (if possible) does not violate any equilibrium, symmetry and reversibility which can be equivalently described in quantum lattice form $(B_1)\Omega(\neg B_1)$ in Figure 10.
+From Figure 10, it is clear that the composite entanglement (if possible) does not violate any equilibrium, symmetry and reversibility principles.